 PA License #PC014458

-Matthew Kornacki can provide in-person sessions at our Lancaster therapy office or telehealth sessions to anyone living in Pennsylvania.
+Matthew Kornacki can provide in-person sessions at our Lancaster therapy office or online sessions to anyone in Pennsylvania.

 Whether you are suffering from panic attacks, obsessive – compulsive disorder, or generalized anxiety we have therapists who use evidenced-based treatments, such as cognitive-bahavioral therapy, to help you.